astropy/astropy-tutorials/tutorials/UVES/UVES.rst

    </div>

-Second, we will make a little more advanced plot.
+Next, we will make a more advanced plot.
 For each spectrum we calculate the difference to the mean flux::

     fmean = np.mean(fcaII, axis=0)